ishanarora143/CR-tech-force-frontend/README.md

 ## Contribute

-> NOTE: If you find yourself in some trouble going through this, reach out to us directly on our [What's app Group][whats-app-group].
+> NOTE: If you find yourself in some trouble going through this, reach out to us directly on our [What's app Group][whats-app-group] OR [Slack group][slack-group].

 ### Prerequisites